-PPD (p-Phenylenediamine) is the worst dye you can use in hair color if you are worried about allergic reactions and contact dermatitis.
-That’s why Mastey hair color with no ammonia and no ppd is the stylist choice for gentler color processes.
+PPD (p-Phenylenediamine) is the worst element you can use in hair color if you are worried about allergic reactions and contact dermatitis.
+That’s why hair color with no ammonia and no PPD is the stylish choice for gentler color processes.

-Let’s learn a little about how companies use dyes in hair color and about the research that has been done by the US and the EU on hair color pigments and their safety and use.
+Let’s learn a little about how companies use dyes in hair color and the research done by the US and the EU on hair color pigments, their safety and use.

 Permanent Hair Color

-In recent years a lot of focus has been placed on two ingredients and their effects on hair stylists and their clients.
-The alkaline agent Ammonia and the colorant or dye PPD.
-As you have already learned Mastey Hair Color has no ammonia and no PPD.
-You can learn more about what we use instead of ammonia here.
+In recent years a lot of focus has been placed on two ingredients and their effects on hairstylists and their clients: the alkaline agent ammonia and the colorant or dye PPD.

 Choosing the right oxidative dyes

-Mastey has chosen what we feel is the best combination of oxidative dyes available today that will still perform and provide the needed results for the stylist and client.
-We DO NOT USE PPD in any color formulation due to the toxicity and allergy reaction rates of both hair dressers and consumers.
+I have chosen what I feel is the best combination of oxidative dyes available today that will still perform and provide the needed results for you.
+I do not recommend PPD in any color formulation due to both hairdressers and consumers’ toxicity and allergy reaction rates.

-There are a number of different ingredients in hair color that a stylist or consumers may be allergic to, you have to remember that permanent hair color, no matter whom you purchase it from is still a chemical formulation with a purpose.
 PPD is the dye ingredient with the highest allergy rate and toxicity in permanent hair color today.
-That said if you have had allergic reactions to hair color in the past, we still recommend that you do a patch test regardless of what new hair color you would like to try.
+That said, if you have had allergic reactions to hair color in the past, I still recommend that you do a patch test regardless of what new hair color you would like to try.
 You may think you are allergic to PPD, but you also may be allergic to something else.

-To help you get through the different opinions on PPD and other ingredients we have put together a few independent facts and links for you to look at.
+To help you get through the different opinions on PPD and other ingredients, I have put together a few independent facts and links for you to look at.

-Facts about p-phenalyndiamine, toulene 2,5 diamine, and toluene2,5 diamine sulfate
+Facts about PPD, toulene 2,5 diamine, and toluene2,5 diamine sulfate

-Based on EU Scientific Committee on Consumer Safety (SCCS)
+Based on the EU Scientific Committee on Consumer Safety (SCCS)

 In the European Union Cosmetics Directive, Toluene-2,5-Diamine and Toluene-2,5-Diamine Sulfate are restricted for use in oxidizing types of hair dyes at a maximum concentration of 10% as a free base in the finished product (see Annex III).